 - Learn how changes in the structure of society, cultural systems of beliefs and values, and access to power can influence us as members of society.

 - Gain knowledge that is socially useful and vocationally relevant, both very important assets to future employers.

 - You’ll create an e-portfolio of your work to showcase to employers when you graduate.

-- Study two majors in 3 years and graduate with 2 specialisations, further enhancing your career prospects.
+- Combine your degree with up to two minors in Anthropology, Community Development or Australian Indigenous Studies.
+You could also study two majors in 3 years and graduate with 2 specialisations, further enhancing your career prospects.